 provides clients with evidence based information and takes a holistic approach to her work as a doula.
 A consistent priority for Jhenielle is connecting the individuals and families she serves with other perinatal professionals that can support them during pregnancy and postpartum, championing the value of the ‘village’ when it comes to care.

-Jhenielle Reynolds is the Program Manager for Community Health Acceleration Partnership (CHAP).
-In this role, she partners with CHAP’s directors to support the organization’s portfolio of maternal health and community health grants and serves as CHAP’s liaison to the New Jersey Birth Equity Funders Alliance.
+Jhenielle began her work with CHAP at the end of 2022.
+Eager to leverage her experience as a birth worker for systems-level change, Jhenielle was drawn to CHAP’s focus on birth equity and the opportunity for impact in ways and scales unavailable to an individual doula.
+As Program Manager, she partners with CHAP’s directors to support the organization’s portfolio of maternal health and community health grants and serves as CHAP’s liaison to the New Jersey Birth Equity Funders Alliance.